 Engineering Physics offers a broad engineering and science education enabling career paths in development, research, or application of diverse technologies for the 21st century.
-The program is offered the Department of Electrical and Computer Engineering in conjunction with the Department of Physics.
+The program is offered by the Department of Electrical and Computer Engineering in conjunction with the Department of Physics.
 Students cover essential core material from both the Electrical Engineering and Physics curricula, and also take an enhanced mathematics component.
 Emphasis is placed on understanding science fundamentals and learning techniques of engineering design and problem solving.
-This program is fully accredited the Canadian Council of Professional Engineers.
+This program is fully accredited by the Canadian Council of Professional Engineers.

 Who should take Engineering Physics?

-This program is particularly applicable for work in development of emerging advanced technology areas where success is leveraged a combination of an in-depth knowledge of the basic sciences, math, and engineering ingenuity.
+This program is particularly applicable for work in development of emerging advanced technology areas where success is leveraged by a combination of an in-depth knowledge of the basic sciences, math, and engineering ingenuity.
 For those uncertain of a desired career field, engineering physics offers a sound and particularly broad education that does not confine graduates to a narrow perspective of opportunities.
 Many graduates proceed to post-graduate work in applied sciences or engineering, whereas others have entered the engineering profession directly.
 Some recent graduates are employed in the fields of telecommunications, remote sensing, microdevice fabrication, biochips, “intelligent” materials, circuit design, industrial lasers, microscopic silicon machines, fluids engineering, and teaching.

 Graduates of the program receive a degree entitled “B.Sc.
 Engineering Physics”.
 Required engineering courses are taken from the Department of Electrical and Computer Engineering, and Physics courses are taken from the Honours Physics program.
 Engineering Physics gives the student flexibility through the choice of technical electives from engineering or science departments within the University.
 Of particular value is the capstone design project in 4th year that may be tailored to the student’s interest.
 These projects tackle open-ended and complex engineering design problems, often across multiple fields.
 For example, within the Department of Electrical and Computer Engineering, some of the design project opportunities include the fields of: